Thomas Brudenell-Bruce, 1st Earl of Ailesbury

-Thomas Brudenell-Bruce, 1st Earl of Ailesbury, KT (30 April 1729 – 19 April 1814), styled The Honourable Thomas Brudenell until 1747 and known as The Lord Bruce of Tottenham between 1747 and 1776, was a British courtier.
+Thomas Brudenell-Bruce, 1st Earl of Ailesbury, KT (30 April 1729 – 19 April 1814), styled The Honourable Thomas Brudenell until 1747 and known as the Lord Bruce between 1747 and 1776, was a British courtier.

 Background and education

 Born Thomas Brudenell, he was the youngest son of George Brudenell, 3rd Earl of Cardigan and Lady Elizabeth Bruce.
 He was the younger brother of George Montagu, 1st Duke of Montagu, James Brudenell, 5th Earl of Cardigan and the Honourable Robert Brudenell.
 He was educated at Winchester College.
 In February 1747, aged 17, he succeeded his uncle, the 4th Earl of Elgin and 3rd and last Earl of Ailesbury, as 2nd Baron Bruce of Tottenham according to a special remainder in the letters patent.
 In 1767 he assumed by Royal licence the additional surname of Bruce.

 Public life

+When the Wiltshire Militia was embodied on 8 November 1758 he was commissioned as its Colonel.
+He (and many of his officers) resigned in 1770 when the Lord Lieutenant of Wiltshire promoted a junior officer to the vacant position of Lieutenant-Colonel of the regiment.

 Lord Bruce served as a Lord of the Bedchamber to King George III, and was briefly in May 1776 Governor to the Prince of Wales and Prince Frederick.
 In June 1776 he was created Earl of Ailesbury (later styled Aylesbury), in the County of Buckingham, a revival of the earldom which had become extinct on his uncle's death.
 He subsequently served as Lord Lieutenant of Wiltshire from 1780 to 1782, as Lord Chamberlain to Queen Charlotte from 1780 to 1792 and as Treasurer to Queen Charlotte from 1792 to 1814.

 On 29 November 1786 he was made a Knight of the Order of the Thistle.

+He hired Capability Brown to work on Tottenham House from 1764 to c 1770.